Hedge (finance): Natural hedges

 Many hedges do not involve exotic financial instruments or derivatives such as the married put.
 A natural hedge is an investment that reduces the undesired risk by matching cash flows (i.e. revenues and expenses).
 For example, an exporter to the United States faces a risk of changes in the value of the U.S. dollar and chooses to open a production facility in that market to match its expected sales revenue to its cost structure.

 Another example is a company that opens a subsidiary in another country and borrows in the foreign currency to finance its operations, even though the foreign interest rate may be more expensive than in its home country: by matching the debt payments to expected revenues in the foreign currency, the parent company has reduced its foreign currency exposure.
 Similarly, an oil producer may expect to receive its revenues in U.S. dollars, but faces costs in a different currency; it would be applying a natural hedge if it agreed to, for example, pay bonuses to employees in U.S. dollars.

 One common means of hedging against risk is the purchase of insurance to protect against financial loss due to accidental property damage or loss, personal injury, or loss of life.

 Categories of hedgeable risk

-There are varying types of financial risk that can be protected against with a hedge.
-Those types of risks include:
+There are various types of financial risk that can be protected against with a hedge.
+Those include: